Undergraduate Research Mentorship Program

 - Funding is available for the summer program.

 - Work plan/research proposal

 - Final work plan/research proposal is due by end of second week of the program to include:

 - Specific outcomes and products

 - Deviations from the original work plan must be approved by OUR and faculty supervisor.

 - Regular meetings

-- Minimum weekly meetings between mentor (graduate student) and undergraduate student.
+- Minimum weekly contacts between mentor (graduate student) and undergraduate student

 - Minimum of monthly meetings between mentor and Program coordinators.